-Although they bear the moniker Maned Wolf, Maned Wolves are not true wolves; the genetic profile of Maned Wolves lies somewhere between the fox and the wolf.
-Thus, allowing the Maned Wolf to feature as the lone member of the genus, Chrysocyon.
+Although they bear the moniker Maned Wolf, Maned Wolves are not actual wolves; the genetic profile of Maned Wolves lies somewhere between the fox and the wolf.
+Thus, the Maned Wolf can feature as the lone member of the genus, Chrysocyon.

-50% of a Maned Wolf’s diet is comprised of fruits and vegetables; a particular favorite of this long-legged Canid is the lobeira berry.
+50% of a Maned Wolf’s diet comprises fruits and vegetables; a particular favorite of this long-legged Canid is the lobeira berry.
 The remaining 50% of a Maned Wolf’s diet consists of small rodents, rabbits, insects, and birds.

 Wolves are obligate hypercarnivores who prefer to eat large to medium-sized ungulates, although they will eat smaller animals if the opportunity arises.

 Starving wolves will eat other carnivores, and these carnivores make up 5% to 25% of these wolves’ diets.
 The vegetative matter has been found in the scat of wild wolves; however, the nutritional contribution of these plant-based feeds is negligible.